Grumpoo/dots/README.md

 The same thing goes for the Latvian text and localization in this rice, you may need Photoshop skills to change the login screen text for SLiM.

-Also, for the love of God, <b>don't use my Pipewire config</b>, unless you also play <a href=https://osu.ppy.sh>osu!</a>, a free to play rhythm game that works better on Linux than it does on Windows, because of audio latency (lmao).
+Also, <b>please don't use my Pipewire config</b>, unless you also play <a href=https://osu.ppy.sh>osu!</a>, a free to play rhythm game that works better on Linux than it does on Windows, because of audio latency (lmao).

 ## Installation.